Trusted HOA Exterior Cleaning for

 How Composite Decking Gets Cleaned Differently

-Composite decks are handled differently from wood because the material tolerates chemical treatment in a way that natural wood does not.
-A sodium hypochlorite pre-treatment is applied before washing, followed by medium-pressure cleaning and a final rinse.
-Wood decks use water only, while composite decks get this chemistry-plus-pressure approach, and the distinction matters for surface protection and cleaning results.
+Composite decks are handled differently because the material tolerates chemical treatment in a way that natural wood does not.
+A cleaning solution pre-treatment is applied before washing, followed by medium-pressure cleaning and a final rinse.
+Deck pricing is affected by square footage, levels, railings, and material type.

 Rust, Oil, and Specialty Staining on HOA Surfaces

 Rust, oil, algae, and organic buildup each require a different approach.
-Rust removal may involve muriatic acid; oil staining gets degreasers.
-Outcomes depend on material, severity, and time, and expectations are set before work starts.
+Rust removal may involve muriatic acid, and oil staining is treated with degreasers.
+Outcomes depend on the material, severity, and how long the staining has been present.
+Expectations are set before work starts so there are no surprises.

 Garbage Can Cleaning and Disinfecting as an Add-On Service

-Available as a complementary add-on for shared bin areas, the process is: rinse, apply sodium hypochlorite, let it sit, rinse again.
-Pricing is $20 per can for one to four cans, with an average time is about 10 minutes per can.
-If there are more than four cans, he usually gives a discount, with the rate depending on the job.
+Available as a complementary add-on for shared bin areas, the process is: rinse, apply a cleaning and disinfecting solution, let it sit, then rinse again.
+Pricing is $20 per can for one to four cans, averaging about 10 minutes per can.
+For larger quantities, adjusted pricing may apply depending on the job.

 Vinyl Siding – Perfect for Soft Wash House Washing